 CSREA Faculty Grants

-We accept proposals from all Brown faculty and postdoctoral fellows interested in working on issues of race, ethnicity, and/or indigeneity in the U.S. and work that connects the U.S. to related transnational contexts.
-Collaborative proposals are encouraged (e.g., faculty within and across departments or even across local/regional institutions, and Brown faculty/student collaborations).
+For all members of the Brown University faculty interested in working on issues of race, ethnicity, and/or indigeneity in the U.S. and work that connects the U.S. to related transnational contexts.

-Applicants must complete the application form, using the spaces allotted to describe the project as requested.
+Applicants must complete this application form to describe the project as requested.
 In addition to this form, applicants should attach a projected budget and timeline and indicate whether or not the project is being funded by other sources.

-The CSREA Faculty Advisory Board will evaluate proposals.
-Other faculty members may be consulted at the discretion of the Board.
-Accepted proposals will be based on proposal quality, viability and potential contribution to the study of race and ethnicity in the U.S. on the campus.
+The CSREA Faculty Advisory Board (FAB) will evaluate proposals.
+Other relevant faculty may be consulted at the discretion of the FAB.
+Grantees will be asked to complete a survey that will summarize the event and its outcomes.

 Questions?
-Please contact CSREA Program Coordinator Saraya McPherson with any questions.
+Please contact CSREA Program Coordinator, Maggie Murphy.

 Request co-sponsorship funds for an event outside of the Faculty Grant program (please note that most co-sponsorships are within the $100-$500 range).